labs13-how-to/backend/README.md

 **PUT /posts/:id/tags/:tag_id**

-Returns with a success message.
+Returns with the ID of the post.
 Expects an object with the following format:

 ```
 {